bar0net/MyEngine/README.md

 # MyEngine (Provisional name)

 ## Introduction
-MyEngine is a 3D game engine (work-in-progress) developed from scratch.
+MyEngine is a 3D game engine (work-in-progress) developed from scratch by Jordi Tudela Alcacer.

 ## Features